ntpz870817/Chamaeleo/docs/Contributor Manual.md

 - If the type is NORMAL, print normal.
 - If the type is WARN, print yellow and high light.
 - If the type is ERROR, print red and high light.

+### Variable Naming Specification
+* The naming of variables requires the basic expression of the meaning of variables.
+  We do not recommend that you use some simple characters like "i", "j" or "k" as process variables, which can be obscure and not conducive to cooperative development.
+* Variables are represented by lowercase letters, numbers and underscores.
+* If you iterate based on subscripts, we recommend that you name the variable "index".
+* If some variables modify or save the original object (\*), it is recommended to use "current_\*", "last_\*", or "temp_\*".

+## Testing Process and Recommendations
+The complete process of testing is as follows:
+(1) setting input type, (2) single function test, (3) integration function test, (4) error input test (input reminder and optimization), (5) unilateral integration function test (encoding or decoding), (6) symmetrical integration function test (corresponding to encoding and decoding process)

+We strongly recommend that you complete all the tests before submitting them.

+In addition, considering that using “print” or “log” functions for testing is irrational.
+We recommend that you use package [**"PySnooper"**](https://github.com/cool-RR/PySnooper) for testing.